openflexo-team/pamela/src/site/markdown/getting_started.md

 </dependency>
 ```

-or to use a SNAPSHOT version
+or to use a SNAPSHOT version (Java 11 or later required)

 ```xml
 <dependency>